SunTzunami/SunTzunami/readme.md

 <hr>
  <h4>Space and Light: High School Comp-sci Project</h4>
   <p>
-Back in high school, I wasn't particularly fond of computer science as it was too abstract for my taste.
+Back in high school, I wasn't particularly fond of computer science as it seemed too abstract.
 This project gave me an opportunity to apply what I'd learned over the course of the subject and this was the first time that I enjoyed programming.
 <table>
       <tr><td><a href="https://github.com/SunTzunami/Space_and_Light"><img src="https://raw.githubusercontent.com/SunTzunami/Space_and_Light/master/Demo/dispersion.gif" height="336" width="448"></a></td></tr>
       <tr><td><a href="https://github.com/SunTzunami/Space_and_Light"><img src="https://raw.githubusercontent.com/SunTzunami/Space_and_Light/master/Demo/sunlight.gif" height="336" width="448"></a></td></tr>